 “I think you’re onto something there,” I replied to Jones.
 “Yes, that is a very good idea,” nodded the German journalist.

 As I was flying home from Germany, I realized these conversations gave me a deepened understanding of how much boating needs younger people.
 And if I think about it, I realize younger people probably need boating now more than ever, too.
 So, I offer this challenge: Clear some time in your hectic schedule.
 Grab your kids, grandkids—hell, take your neighbors and their kids—and get them out on the water.
 Start sharing your passion for boating.

 I’d love to hear about memories you’ve made while sharing your love for the water with others.
-Send your stories and photos to us for a chance to win a new pair of Steiner binoculars. firstname.lastname@example.org
+Send your stories and photos to us at firstname.lastname@example.org